alias454/graylog-zeek-content-pack/README.md

 # graylog-bro-content-pack
-BRO IDS content pack contains pipeline rules, a stream, a dashboard displaying interesting activity, and a syslog tcp input to capture and index BRO logs coming from a Security Onion sensor.
+BRO/Zeek IDS content pack contains pipeline rules, a stream, a dashboard displaying interesting activity, and a syslog tcp input to capture and index logs coming from a BRO/Zeek sensor.

-If you are not using Security Onion, the log files might be different and not contain the same exact fields.
-Also, if you are using an older version of Security Onion, these setting may not match either.
+If you are using Security Onion or an older versin of BRO/Zeek, the log files might be different and not contain the same exact fields.

     See the full Description of BRO IDS Default Log files https://www.bro.org/sphinx/script-reference/log-files.html

     Working with BRO logs
     https://www.bro.org/sphinx/logs/index.html#working-with-log-files

 # Provided Content